 The interest rate contribution is made up of the running yield without the spread.
-So for most of the transactions this is the running floating rate (our floating loans have a 0% floor in case 3M and 6M Euribor rates are below zero).
-Please note that 3M Euribor rate and 6M Euribor rates increased during 2022 from below zero to around 2.2% and 2.5% respectively.
-Overall we see an interest rate contribution of -0.7% since inception.
+So for most of the transactions this is the running floating rate (the Fund's floating loans have a 0% floor in case 3M and 6M Euribor rates are below zero).
+Please note that 3M Euribor rate increased during 2023 from 2.2% to around 3.9%.
+Overall the Fund manager sees an interest rate contribution of -0.3% since inception.

-The credit contribution IRR -3.4% measures the spread income plus the effect from spread changes (exceeding the original expectation of 2.8%).
-Note that fair value valuation currently has led to two loans being valued below par with the remainder of the floating rate loans close to (or above) par.
+The credit contribution IRR 3.3% measures the spread income plus the effect from spread changes (exceeding the original expectation of 2.8%).
+Note that fair value valuation currently has led to two loans being valued considerably below par with the remainder of the floating rate loans close to (or above) par.
 Note that the abovementioned is a fair value estimation and at the moment there is no opinion that these loans will need to be written-off.
 To date there are no permanent losses.